zbchristian/simple-GPS-Data-Server/Readme.md

 Requirements
 ------------
 - Webserver (Apache or similar), which supports authentification (for the admin page)
-- PHP with SQLITE3 API installed
+- PHP with SQLITE3 API (e.g. php-sqlite3 package ) and sockets (e.g. package php-sockets) installed
 - GO compiler for TCP/UDP-HTTP bridge (only needed for commercial tracking devices like TK103 or GPS Logger in UDP mode).
   Extra package golang.org/x/crypto is required.
 Install with "go get golang.org/x/crypto"
 - java script <a href="https://www.j-berkemeier.de/GPXViewer/">GPXViewer</a> by Jürgen Berkemeier (folder <code>js/GM_utils/</code>)